belgort-clark/ctec-126-spring-2024-final-project/README.md

   - The "title" of the article.
 Make the title a clickable link to the URL of the story
   - The story "abstract"
   - The story "byline"
   - The "published date" in a format other than the one supplied.
-Take a look at moment.js reference in Canvas
   - One of the multimedia images for the news story
 - All of the news stories should be displayed using a "card" styling
 - All of your JavaScript code must be in the **js/nyt.js** file